Risks associated with contaminated land

-If you are planning to dig or disturb contaminated land, for testing or for any other reason, we recommend you seek advice from a contaminated land consultant to establish what measures you will need to implement to ensure any potential health or environmental risks are appropriately managed.
+If you are planning to dig or disturb contaminated land, for testing or for any other reason, we recommend you seek advice from a contaminated land consultant.
+They can advise how to do this to ensure any potential health or environmental risks are appropriately managed.

 LIM reports or property files

 Both the LIM report and property file contain information about what activities have previously taken place on a property.

 For more information on LIM reports, see

 If you have a query about contamination information on a LIM report or property file you have received, email: